devfans/redis-session/README.md

 ## Description
-Implementated for python3 and tornado(other web framewors to be supported later), using redis hashes to save session data.
+Implementated for python3 and tornado(other web frameworks to be supported later), using redis hashes to save session data.

-+ For control expiration of sessions, we are using redis key expiration, and we only control session expiration at server/database side, using default expiration time of secure cookie for session id
++ For controlling expiration of sessions, we are using redis key expiration, and we only control session expiration at server/database side, while using default expiration time of secure cookies for session ids.

-+ We are using tornado.options module, so please run below once at starting
++ We are using tornado.options module, so please run below once at start.
 ```
 tornado.options.parse_command_line()
 # or
 tornado.options.parse_config_file("/etc/server.conf")
 ```
-+ Please specify `cookie_secret` for we are using secure cookie key
++ Please specify `cookie_secret` for we are using secure cookie keys.

 ## Command line parameters